Cinnamon spiced homemade apple pie

 - Remove the pie from the oven and place onto a wire cooling rack, remove and discard the parchment paper and rice.
 Leave to one side whilst you prepare the filling.

-- Melt the butter in a medium pan, adding the chopped apples, sugar, vanilla, corn flour, cinnamon and allspice.
+- Melt the butter in a medium pan, adding the chopped apples, sugar, vanilla, corn flour, cinnamon and mixed spice.
 Cook on a medium heat until the apples have softened.

 - Once the apples have softened remove from the heat and set aside.

 - Take your left over pastry and roll it out on a floured surface until it is about the thickness of a pound coin, about 2mm.